Adontius/CPSC233-project/README.txt

 Adontius/CPSC233-project (disregard the File.java folder within the src folder).

 Download all classes in the src folder into a new folder, and then open them all in the Eclipse IDE.
 Select the "Run" option in Eclipse on the PizzaKidGUI.java file.
 This will compile and run PizzaKidGUI.java and run our game in a new GUI window.

+To test the main text class (PizzaKidText.java), run 'PizzaKidTextTest.java' as a JUnit test.

 Instructions for gameplay will be provided in the game window.